vitathemes/cavatina/README.md

 1. Simply install as a normal WordPress theme and activate.
 2. In your admin panel, navigate to `Appearance > Customize`.
 3. Put the finishing touches on your website by adding a logo, typography settings, custom colors and etc.
+4. You can enable projects post-type by activing libwp plugin that is recommended at the top.
+5. After libWp plugin activated go to `Settings > Permalink` and select `Post name` (\*this option is recommended) radio button and save the changes.
+6. Projects post-type is now available at your dashboard under the `Posts`.
+7. For adding custom page-templates (Like Home or contact page) go to pages on the WordPress dashboard click on `Pages` create new page and in `Page Atrributes` panel select page template that you want.
+8. Also for Create a gallery in projects you have to active `ACF` and `ACF Photo Gallery Field` after that Custom fields are available at projects edit pages.

 ## Theme structure